GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2026-01-08 07:19:43 IST
+This content is dynamically generated in Indian Time (IST): 2026-01-08 08:50:11 IST

 Current Weather in Coimbatore:
-Temperature: 17.88 °C
+Temperature: 19.88 °C
-Condition: mist
+Condition: haze